 You must have heard of Luvabella.

-Yes, we got to review the Luvabella interactive doll.
 Made by Spinmaster who are the toy company behind last year’s runaway Christmas success the Hatchimal, Luvabella (and her brother Luvabeau) are tipped to be the must-have children’s Christmas present this year.

 However shes doesn’t come cheap, and I was keen to see whether Luvabella was worth her £99.99 price tag.

-The big one was SO EXCITED to meet her.
+My four year old was SO EXCITED to meet her.

 I’ll be brutally honest here, I wasn’t over-enamoured with her looks, but it was love at first sight for my daughter.